Find out if you're a Southern Water customer, check your water quality, or explore our interactive map to see what's going on in your area

 This is a pilot project.
 The results will be carefully looked at and could change the way we tackle sewer flooding across the whole region.

-We'll be starting in Brighton and Margate in mid-January.
+We started in Brighton and Margate earlier this year.
 The first stage will be to survey the sewers with cameras.

 Currently, our sewer flooding prevention looks at individual properties or relatively small “hot spots”.